- Pain is usually sudden and is usually in the center or lower right side of your belly.

 - Appendicitis is an emergency – get to a hospital right away!

 - Talk to your health care provider BEFORE taking any medicine.

 Appendicitis, pronounced “a-pen-di-sigh-tis,” is the inflammation of the appendix which is a tube-shaped organ that is about the size of your index finger.
 It is located in the lower right side of your abdomen (belly).
 Appendicitis is a serious condition that requires immediate care and treatment by a doctor.

 What causes appendicitis?

 Inside the appendix is a tube-shaped piece of tissue that opens up into the large intestine.
 If this tube becomes blocked or infected, the appendix will become inflamed and appendicitis will occur.
 The inflammation and swelling causes less blood flow to the appendix which then causes the appendix to die.
 Bacteria (germs) then multiply and start to attack the appendix.
-If the appendix isn’t removed, it’s possible that it may burst, which can cause a life-threatening condition.
+If the appendix isn’t removed or treated with antibiotics, it’s possible that it may burst, which can cause a life-threatening condition.
 That’s why early treatment is very important.

 What is the test for appendicitis?

 There isn’t a special test just for appendicitis, but your health care provider will likely be able to tell if you have it by asking you questions, examining you and pressing your belly, testing your blood, ruling out other possible conditions, and in some cases, scheduling you for an ultrasound or CT scan.